ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

-**Note:** A policy of requiring unanimous consent implies that each member organization should build an available and resilient infrastructure since if even one organization\'s peers are unavailable, then additions to the blockchain for that channel would grind to a halt.
+**Note:** A policy of requiring unanimous consent implies that each member organization should build an available and resilient infrastructure since if even one organization's peers are unavailable, then additions to the blockchain for that channel would grind to a halt.
 Then again, who runs in production without an available and resilient infrastructure anyway?